carolinaborim/documentation/source/includes/equipment_api/_equipment.md

 # Equipment API

-The [Equipment API](#equipment-api) is an endpoint with the goal to provide equipment related structured information.
+The [Equipment API](#equipment-api) is a façade whose goal is to provide an easier way of retrieving equipment related structured information.

-The information about the equipment are retrieved from the Telemetry API and contains the same values, with the structure modeled after the equipment concept.
+The equipment information are retrieved from the Telemetry API and contains the same values, with the structure modeled after the equipment concept.